lexical-cloud/lexical-cloud-docs/en/pages/data-model.md

 | Feature | Domain, Service, Category  | N/A |
 | Label | N/A  | N/A |

+Domain and Category can have subgroups. i.e. `container orchestrator` and `kubernetes`

 ## Logical Data Model

 Terms referenced in doc entries inhert their ancestors from the glossary.

 ```mermaid
 erDiagram